emmercm/www/src/blog/reliably-finding-files-in-path.md

 ## The solution

 The solution is fairly straightforward - if we want to find files in `$PATH`, then let's write a function to look in `$PATH` and only `$PATH`.
-Here's a shell-agnostic function dubbed `pinpoint` that's easy to add in dotfiles:
+Here's a shell-agnostic function dubbed `pinpoint` that's easy to add to dotfiles:

 ```shell
 pinpoint() {